 “Ghost towns are like time capsules,” says Ian Johnson.
 “People who visit them see much of how those people lived in a way that archival documents just can’t capture.”

 Named after South Carolina’s Fort Sumter, Sumpter is a former mining boomtown.
 Built around a historic gold dredge (now a designated state heritage area), the town is home to 200 and has a new mission as a place where tourists can legally pan for gold and experience a reenacted train robbery.
 Many buildings burned in the devastating fire of 1917, which is said to have killed several miners and left hundreds of other residents homeless.
+You can also visit four nearby ghost towns: Granite, Bourne, Greenhorn and Whitney.

 Set amid the Opal Creek Wilderness, the onetime mining town of Jawbone Flats may be ground zero for old-growth forest wanderers, but it is also a fun destination for history buffs, gear heads and anyone who wants to understand Oregon’s twin magnetic pulls of environmentalism and industry.
 Abandoned mining equipment and corroding old vehicles rest here, decaying with each passing year.